stan-janssen/tinyxmpp/README.md

-# tinyXMPP
+# TinyXMPP

-tinyXMPP is a small XMPP client for Python applications.
-It allows developer to easily connect to XMPP servers and exchange messages in a fast and secure way.
+TinyXMPP is a small XMPP client for Python applications.
+It allows developers to easily connect to XMPP servers and exchange messages in a fast and secure way.

 ## Getting Started